TheWarior73/aline.cmi-info/.github/README.md

 > [!TIP]
-> I have provided offline file.s for the grade calculator, find [them here](./grades_calc), you can find online files over on [aline.cmi-info.fr](http://aline.cmi-info.fr/USMB/COEFS/) (you do not have to download anything to use it)
+> I have provided offline file.s for the grade calculator, find [them here](./grades_calc), you can find online files over [there](http://aline.cmi-info.fr/USMB/COEFS/) (you do not have to download anything to use it)

 <div align="center">